-When and Where was he Born?
+When and Where was Thomas Hardy Born?

 2nd June 1840.
 Upper Bockhampton, Dorset, England.

 Thomas Hardy was the son of a builder and master mason, Thomas Hardy and Jemima Hand.
 Eldest of four children.

 Village school at Bockhampton, under the patronage of Julia Augusta Martin, Lady of the Manor and one of the founders of the new school.
 Nonconformist School at Dorchester, Dorset, where he is taught by Isaac Last.

 Chronology/Biography of Thomas Hardy: